Five Drinks to Avoid With Acid Reflux

 Juices, especially citrus juices, will likely aggravate reflux symptoms in most people.
-Citrus fruits in general have a high acid content and will relax the LES muscles and allow stomach acid into the esophagus.
+Citrus fruits, in general, have a high acid content and will relax the LES muscles and allow stomach acid into the esophagus.

-Most milkshakes have a very high fat and calorie content.
+Most milkshakes have very high fat and calorie content.
 Foods and drinks that are high in fat will often cause painful reflux symptoms in people who suffer from persistent or even painful acid reflux symptoms.

 Almost all alcoholic beverages will cause some reflux symptoms in people who suffer from acid reflux or occasional heartburn.
 They are best avoided altogether, or consumed in very moderate portions.